helm/helm/docs/charts_hooks.md

 When helm release being updated it is possible, that hook resource already exists in cluster.
 By default helm will try to create resource and fail with `"... already exists"` error.

-One might choose `"helm.sh/hook-delete-policy": "before-hook-creation"` over `"helm.sh/hook-delete-policy": "hook-succeeded,hook-failed"` because:
+One might choose `"helm.sh/hook-delete-policy": "before-hook-creation"` because:

 * It is convenient to keep failed hook job resource in kubernetes for example for manual debug.
 * It may be necessary to keep succeeded hook resource in kubernetes for some reason.